gayatripadmani/The-Spark-Foundation/README.md

 # The-Spark-Foundation
-Data Science  &amp; Business Analytics Tasks
+I'm working as a Data Science & Business Analytics intern at The Sparks Foundation under Graduate Rotational Internship Program.
+And these are the files of my tasks performed during the internship.